13 July 2022

 How to Create a Sensory Garden

 A sensory garden is quite a simple concept at heart.
-It’s a space that features different textures, colours, shapes, scents and heights.
+It is essentially a space that features different textures, colours, shapes, scents and heights.
 These are used to help stimulate all of our senses and bring us to the present moment.
 There is evidence to suggest that this kind of outdoor space reduces our anxiety and stress levels.
 As well as encouraging mindfulness - therefore improving our overall wellbeing.

 Paths & Paving

 The garden paving is a key element in adding to the sensory experience.
 Creating paths around the garden and setting up routes promote a sense of discovery and orientation which helps stimulate the brain.
 Winding pathways are often seen in zen gardens and for good reason.
 The twisting paths ensure we focus on what's in front of us and demands us to be in that moment in time.
-Try adding interesting plants and textures like tall ornamental grasses and bamboo to brush past or use trellis to create tunnels of colourful and scentful flowers to go under.
+Try adding interesting plants and textures like tall ornamental grasses and bamboo to brush past or use a trellis to create tunnels of colourful and scentful flowers to go under.

 Try using materials like crazy paving and rough-cut flagstones to create patterns.
 Using different and contrasting textures and colours such as brick pavers with porcelain will add to the effect.
 Adding in Stepping stones is also a great way to add interest and demand focussed attention.
 A must for kids and adults alike!
 Lastly, use a patio circle to designate an area of the garden, this will zone the area while adding further interest and shape, offering a given space to sit and relax in.